jbamford/jbamford.github.io/_posts/2022-07-09-Magic-Mirror-Build.markdown

 There’s something futuristic and magical about the way the picture displays through the mirrored surface.
 It’s a calendar, clock, meteorologist, news reporter, DJ, and mirror all at the same time.

 I’ve always wanted to build a magic mirror ever since the GitHub library was published back in 2016.
 Then in 2022, a neighbor was throwing out a working 55” flatscreen TV.
-As the TV was one of the larger costs associated with building a Magic Mirror, this lucky break was the start magic mirror project.
+As the TV was one of the larger costs associated with building a Magic Mirror, this lucky break was the start of the magic mirror project.
 Additionally, our company [Goldfish Ads](https://goldfishads.com) is starting to explore how Magic Mirrors might be deployed as DOOH screens.